univalence/spark-tools/site/src/main/tut/index.md

 Spark-tools is a set of tools dedicated to Spark and aims to make the life of data engineers easier.

-## Getting started with Spark Test
+## Getting started with Spark-test

 We recommend you to start using spark-tools with spark-test which is the most accessible tool.